smoke in hopper

 You could have clogged combustion holes and or alot of ash inside the bottom of the combustion air channel below the burn plate.

 If your draft is good, it sounds like your combustion blower is improperly adjusted.
 Blowing too much air into the stove, it takes all ways it can to get out and the next easiest way for smoke to get out besides the flue is through the hopper.
-I had the same problem with my Harmon boiler.
+I had the same problem with my Harman boiler.
 There should be a restirctor plate on the intake area of the fan.
 Try adjusting it closed about 1/3 of the way.
 You wil have to experiment with it.
 And buy or borrow a draft gauge.
 That's critical.

 I have to agree with everyone else, it sounds like a draft problem.
 The shutter on the combustion fan could or could not help the problem depending on your draft reading.
 I think if you call Keystone they'll send you a manual and help you out.
 Without seeing the actual problem and sitution we're all just guessing.
 Don't mess with CO and don't burn your stove without have an alarm or two.

-Joined: Fri Oct 01, 2004 8:35 pm
+- Joined: Fri.
+Oct.
+01, 2004 8:35 pm

 Thankfully I do have a co detector because it went off yesterday, the stove had been going for about 36 hours. the hopper had smoke in it again.
-I shut the stove down and this morning went down to check the situation and i have cold air blowing in through the damper.
+I shut the stove down and this morning went down to check the situation and I have cold air blowing in through the damper.

 It got cold here last night about 30 degrees, I thought it would draft better the colder it was outside...